Ruti Zisser

 Ruti Zisser (born July 1974) is a lifestyle designer, fashion designer, wardrobe stylist, and business woman, publicly known by her first name, Ruti Zisser is the founder of a fashion company manufacturing and distributing her designs.

 Biography

-Ruth Zisser, Ruti, was born in July 21, 1974.
+Ruth Zisser, Ruti, was born on July 21, 1974.
 In 1977 Zisser moved with her family to Brussels, Belgium and in 1982, to Munich, Germany.
 In 1999, Zisser immigrated to Palo Alto, California (United States), where she received a permanent residence and a citizenship in 2006.

 Zisser's career didn't start in fashion.
 In her late twenties and early thirties, she worked in the tech industry.
 She self reflected that she was never satisfied and happy working in tech: "For many years I never had the courage to admit to myself, and to the people around me, that my heart was in a different place, far away from algorithms and artificial intelligence.
 The world of technology was not for me; I’ve always preferred the human touch."
 Zisser was married in 2002, and has three children, Yoav, Tamar and Guy.